Internet Safety and E-Safeguarding

 Explore a virtual Cyber Cafe

 'Pokemon Go' advice can be found at -

 Parents and Carers

 Think-u-know has articles and guidance on all aspects of child internet safety.

 The following websites also have information and advice about staying safe online:

 Pupils in Key Stages 1 and 2 are taught the SMART rules to keeping safe online.
-Download a SMART rules poster for home by clicking here...
+Below are some SMART rules posters which can be printed for home...